Ministries at Pohick Church

 Prayer Shawl Ministry.
 This tight-knit group creates shawls and lap robes for those in need of spiritual and/or physical comfort due to illness, injury, personal loss or other stresses.
 The ministry works with the clergy and the Parish Nurse ministry to ensure that those in need may be comforted by a prayer shawl.
 The Ministry meets on the first Wednesday of the month at 7 pm (except during July and Aug) to knit and/or crochet together.
 Kathy Kirkland, Coordinator.

 Single Adults Ministry.
 This group meets regularly for fellowship and participation in social outings as a means to develop close Christian friendships and mutual support.
-Laurie Holly, Coordinator.
+Bill Bland and Nancy White, Coordinators.

 Tellers.
 The tellers are volunteers who take responsibility for seeing that all Sunday collections are properly accounted for and safely deposited in the bank so that they may be used for the ministries of the church.
 Mike Morgan, Coordinator.
 Go to the Tellers Schedule.